MicrosoftDocs/sql-docs/azure-sql/virtual-machines/windows/configure-azure-ad-authentication-for-sql-vm.md

 Consider the following limitations:

 - Microsoft Entra authentication is only supported with SQL Server 2022 running on Windows VMs registered with the [SQL IaaS Agent extension](sql-server-iaas-agent-extension-automate-management.md) and deployed to the public cloud.
 Only supported scenarios of the SQL IaaS Agent extension are supported, such as a default instance, or a single named instance.
+Failover cluster instances are not supported.
 - The identity you choose to authenticate to SQL Server has to have either the **Directory Readers** role in Microsoft Entra ID or the following three Microsoft Graph application permissions (app roles): `User.Read.All`, `GroupMember.Read.All`, and `Application.Read.All`.
 - Once Microsoft Entra authentication is enabled, there's no way to disable it.
 - Currently, authenticating to SQL Server on Azure VMs through Microsoft Entra authentication using the [FIDO2 method](/azure/active-directory/authentication/howto-authentication-passwordless-faqs) isn't supported.